BuddyPress Hosting: Compare Hosting

 Buddy Press Development Philosophy

-- The WordPress team believes that "Code is Poetry," and this philosophy extends to their development of BuddyPress.
+Clean and transparent coding: the WordPress team believes that "Code is Poetry," and this philosophy extends to their development of BuddyPress.
 The code is elegant, easy to read, and well documented.

-- Each component of BuddyPress is built to be used independently.
+Modular design: each component of BuddyPress is built to be used independently.
 Use only those features you need.

 BuddyPress isn't one giant program.
 It is a series of small modules that each provide one aspect of a social networking experience.
 This means that you can pick and choose which features to enable.
 You can use BuddyPress to create a full social networking site with all the bells and whistles, or you can use it to just add one small piece of social interaction to your existing blog or website.